Communicating Ugandan Style

 - Irish: Potatoes and usually not called potatoes but merely Irish.
 Generally small but tasty.

-- Kabaka: King of Buganda, living in the Mengo area of Kampala in his palace.
+- Kabaka: King of Bugandhis palace in a, living in the Mengo arin his palace.
 He does not rule on Ugandan affairs but on affairs that deal with the kingdom.
-He advises his subjects as long as it is not in violation of the laws of Uganda.
+He advises his subjects and does not violate the laws of Uganda.
 Ronald Mutebi is the current Kabaka.

 - Luganda: The written and spoken language of the Baganda people.
 Though Kiswahili is the lingua franca of much of East Africa, in the Buganda area, it is seen as the language of former repression and referred to as soldiers and prostitutes.